evilchewits/gitweb-mantisbt/README.md

 ## Further development

-These scripts will be re-developed to use [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) instead of [JSONP](https://en.wikipedia.org/wiki/JSONP) due to limitation of the latest, which can use only GET-request with limited length.
+These scripts will be re-developed to use [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) instead of [JSONP](https://en.wikipedia.org/wiki/JSONP) due to limitation of the latter, which can use only GET-request with limited length.
 It means also more modularity because allows to incapsulate the script to its own namespace.